morgenman/Computer-Science/Spring 2022/Comptia Security+/Comptia Security+.md

 If a boot sector virus is suspected, reboot computer from external device

-Or put the drive on a new machine
+Or put the drive on a new machine and scan from there

+## Malware prevention
+* Virus protection
+* Updates w/ patches
+* Good host-based firewall
+* Encrypted websites (ssl)
+* Worms, Trojans, and Ransomware detected best with anti-malware solutions
+* anti-spyware software
+	* symptom: homepage is different